bshongwe/printf/README.md

 Use a local buffer of 1024 chars in order to call write as little as possible.

 ## Task 5.

+Task completion = complete
+Checker: Passed

  My weakness is wearing too much leopard print
 #advanced

 Handle the following custom conversion specifier: